 - Other fields in the DBCAREA must be set as appropriate to the function requested.

-- If Wait-for-response is set to N (set and used by the Connect, Initiate Request, Command, Initiate with Protocol, and RunStartUp functions; used by the Fetch, Abort, Rewind, End Request, and Disconnect functions) and CLIv2 is waiting for a response from the Teradata Database, the application will receive a return code of 150 (busy).
+- If Wait-for-response is set to N (set and used by the Connect, Initiate Request, Command, Initiate with Protocol, and RunStartUp functions; used by the Fetch, Abort, Rewind, End Request, and Disconnect functions) and CLIv2 is waiting for a response from the database, the application receives a return code of 150 (busy).

 - The application may handle the busy response by calling routine DBCHWAT and waiting for control to return to the application.

 - If the return code is 0, resubmit the DBCHCL function that initially returned the busy indication.